Every day I’m proving how much I never needed him (Chaque jour, je le prouve… Nunca le necesité)

 À peine un lit à moi, où penser sans danger

-Et il y avait toujours un homme dont je n’avais
+Et il y avait toujours un autre homme dont vraiment

 Mais moi, toujours libre, je n’ai besoin de personne